Cart 0 items: $0.00

 Evangelho Vineyard

 "I've got one of the last vineyards left in Antioch."
-Ain't that a damn shame?
-Frank is the last in line of the Portuguese farmers that flocked to the sandy banks of Contra Costa County during the late 1800s.
-It reminded them of home.
-At one point, there were dozens, maybe hundreds of these vineyards throughout the region, all planted by Portuguese.
-In the 1930s, Frank's father secured one for the Evangelho family, which he farmed until 1963, when Frank took over.
-And as San Francisco's suburban sprawl swallowed up more and more of Contra Costa County, fewer and fewer of these heritage vineyards remained.
-But Frank didn't waver.
-He turned down offers from developers, fought the city and the power company to preserve what he knows is one of California's last remaining heritage sites.
+Frank stands as the final descendant among the Portuguese farmers who gathered on the sandy shores of Contra Costa County during the late 1800s, finding echoes of their homeland.
+Back then, the region boasted dozens, perhaps hundreds, of vineyards, all established by Portuguese hands.
+In the 1930s, Frank's father secured a plot for the Evangelho family, tending to it until 1963, when Frank assumed the mantle.
+As San Francisco's urban expansion encroached upon Contra Costa County, these heritage vineyards dwindled.
+Yet, Frank stood firm, rejecting offers from developers, and facing off against the city and power companies, all to safeguard what he believes is one of California's last surviving heritage sites.

-On top of California's most sacred viticultural sites now stand Burger Kings, residential communities and an ominous PG&E plant.
-Frank Evangelho remains undeterred.
-10 years ago, when the city frivolously seized several of his acres—claiming eminent domain for a project they never finished—Mr. Evangelho became an evangelist.
+On top of California's most revered viticultural lands now perch Burger Kings, residential communities, and an ominous PG&E plant.
+Yet, Frank Evangelho remains resolute.
+A decade ago, when the city seized several of his acres under eminent domain for a project left unfinished, Mr. Evangelho became an advocate.

 "They just didn't get it," Frank explained to us, "we're talking about some of California's only heritage vineyards.
 This is our state's history."
-He's right, you know.
-Fortunately, people are beginning to really recognize it.
+Thankfully, more individuals are beginning to acknowledge its significance.
+These grapes are universally lauded as the state's finest.
+Here, roots plunge 40 feet deep in search of water, yielding ultra-ripe, harmoniously balanced fruit.